bunsanorg/DEPRECATED_rpc/doc/specifications.md

 Google Protocol Buffers are used for structured data handling.

 Advantages:
-* strict static type system, less bug-prone then JSON or XML
+* strict static type system, less bug-prone than JSON or XML
 * standard syntax for RPC service declaration
 * fast
 * cross-platform and cross-language support